 For early postoperative presentation, the treatment includes resting the stomach by not taking anything orally, intravenous fluid to prevent dehydration.
 The symptoms are expected to resolve as the inflammatory edema subsides.
 Dilatation of the narrow area by endoscopy may, however, be indicated if the above conservative treatment failed.

 For a chronic presentation, the treatment is endoscopic or surgical dilatation depending on the length of the narrowed segment.
 For a short segment stricture, an endoscopic balloon dilatation is the treatment of choice.
 More than one sessions of balloon dilatation may be required.
 Laparoscopic or open surgical dilatation is indicated for a long segment stricture and when endoscopic dilatation has failed for a short segment stricture.
 Failure of dilatation may require a gastric sleeve revision surgery.

 Ulcer after gastric sleeve surgery

-Ulcer is another complication that may occur after gastric sleeve surgery.
-The lining of the stomach along the staple line may ulcerate leading to burning epigastric pain, nausea and vomiting.
-Certain conditions can precipitate the development of gastric ulcers and aggravate the symptoms, these include: use of non-steroidal anti-inflammatory drugs (aspirin, ibuprofen, diclofenac, etc.), smoking, and alcohol intake.
+An ulcer is another complication that may occur after gastric sleeve surgery.
+The lining of the stomach along the staple line may ulcerate leading to burning epigastric pain, nausea, and vomiting.
+Certain conditions can precipitate the development of gastric ulcers and aggravate the symptoms; these include the use of non-steroidal anti-inflammatory drugs (aspirin, ibuprofen, diclofenac, etc.), smoking, and alcohol intake.

 Those whose stomachs contain bacteria called Helicobacter pylori before surgery are also prone to developing gastric ulcers.
 Diagnosis may involve visualization of the interior of the stomach (pouch) through an upper gastrointestinal endoscopy.
 Prevention is by avoiding all precipitating and aggravating food substances.
 Antacids and drugs that reduce acid production in the stomach are the mainstays of treatment.